Physical Therapy Aide Resume Examples and Tips

 This layout uses a strong header to draw attention to the applicant’s name and contact information.
 Thin lines neatly separate each section, and headings are arranged on the left for easy navigation.

-This template uses an attractive monogram that stands out, while the use of color fonts for section headings makes browsing through the document a breeze.
+This template uses an attractive monogram that stands out, while the use of color resume fonts for section headings makes browsing through the document a breeze.

 This attractive minimalist template aligns your name and contact information at the right for a unique look.
 The fluid layout is easy to customize, depending on whether you want to emphasize your skills or work history.